For Providers

 Direct Patient Contact

 NC-PAL does not work directly with patients or their families.
-Calling NC-PAL does not establish a physician / patient relationship with an individual patient.
+Calling NC-PAL does not establish a physician/patient relationship with an individual patient.
+NC-PAL will not bill you or your patients for telephone consultation.
 Providers who contact NC-PAL are responsible for providing direct care to their patients.

 Families can benefit from NC-PAL when their primary care provider uses the program and can speak to their primary care provider about enrolling or contacting NC-PAL.
 More information is available on our For Families page.